-In addition to the borrowing of books, magazines, DVDs, and other material, the library offers a number of services to library patrons and the pubic, including copying, faxing, and scanning services as well as access to WIFI and internet-connected computers.
+In addition to the borrowing of books, magazines, DVDs, and other material, the library offers a number of services to library patrons and the public, including copying, faxing, and scanning services as well as access to WIFI and internet-connected computers.
 Usage of these services may involve fees, which are outlined below.

 Fees and Fines